 Things to Know About Building Your ADU

 Will It Fit?
 Your ADU will need to comply with land use regulations that may vary depending on the zoning of your property.
-Try this tool to check your zoning designation.
+Enter your address and check your zoning designation.

 Tigard ADU Standards